Piano Literature Corner

-Welcome to the University of Michigan Piano Literature Corner, curated by Assistant Professor Matthew Bengtson.
+Welcome to the University of Michigan Piano Literature Corner, curated by Associate Professor Matthew Bengtson.
 These materials are intended both for SMTD use and as public educational outreach.
 We hope they will be of interest to both students and teachers, and to amateurs and professionals alike.
-Various projects for this website continue to be developed.
-Works in progress include presentations on Scriabin, Szymanowski, Bartók, and on early Beethoven sonatas on fortepiano.
+Various projects for this website continue to be developed, including presentations on Beethoven, Mozart, Scriabin, Bartók, the 20th century mazurka, and various other topics.

-Funding to support the creation of these materials has been provided by an SMTD Block Grant and the CRLT Instructional Development Fund (IDF).
+Funding to support the creation of these materials has been provided by an SMTD Block Grant, the CRLT Instructional Development Fund (IDF), the SMTD Office for Diversity, Equity, and Inclusion, and the Robert Glasgow Keyboard Faculty & Keyboard Caretakers Fund.

 Solo recital programs of the world’s most renowned pianists frequently used to offer mazurkas, especially Chopin’s mazurkas, as standard fare.
 However, these wonderful works are rarely performed nowadays.
 The mazurka tends to be considered one of the most elusive of genres to understand, and a difficult one to perform idiomatically.
 The entire genre seems to have been shrouded in a cloak of mystery.
 There is a long-standing myth that one needs to be born Polish to be capable of feeling the natural flow of the rhythm of a mazurka, or of understanding its deeper psychological meaning.